AndreaLandriscina/Pico-Bruteforce-Pin/README.md

 # Bruteforce attack with Pico-Ducky
 This project shows that through [Pico-Ducky](https://github.com/dbisu/pico-ducky) is possible to execute bruteforce attack on android devices.
 In order to do this, it has been necessary to use [Duckyscript 3.0](https://github.com/dbisu/pico-ducky/pull/125) and this was possible thanks to [Desperationis](https://github.com/Desperationis).
+<br> <br> What is nice about this project in compare with similar is that it doesn't require root, adb, usb debugging and that the necessary hardware costs about 10 € (Pico-Ducky + OTG cable).

 # Important information
 Nowadays, bruteforce attacks on android devices are impossible due to the long time of wait between attempts (cooldown).
 However, certain phones may be vulnerable, especially the old ones.
-In addition, there are some list of PIN that increse the probability of unlocking since some PIN are more likely to be used than others.
+In addition, there are some list of PIN that increse the probability of unlocking, since some PIN are more likely to be used than others.
 A list of supported and unsoppurted phones, besides a lot of other useful information, is available on [Android-PIN-Bruteforce](https://github.com/urbanadventurer/Android-PIN-Bruteforce/tree/master).

 # Payload